-Accrued paid time off (PTO) (if any) may be used for this leave if the employee chooses, but the Township will not require the employee to use paid time off (PTO).
+Accrued PTO (if any) may be used for this leave if the employee chooses, but the Township will not require the employee to use PTO.
 Military orders should be presented to the appropriate Department Head and arrangements for leave made as early as possible before departure.
 Employees are required to give advance notice of their service obligations to the Township unless military necessity makes this impossible.
 Employees must notify their Department Head of their intent to return to employment based on requirements of the law.
 Employee benefits may continue to accrue during the period of leave in accordance with state and federal law.